tecsoft/dsm-vs-addin/DsmPlugin/README.txt

 3.1 Notes

-* The DSM Add-in v2.0 is currently in Beta.
-There may be a number of minor issues to resolve
-* If you find any please email me them to tom.e.carter@gmail
+* If you find any bugs or have any ideas for improvements, please email me them to tom.e.carter@gmail.com

 3.1.2 Known Issues

-* Loading a previously saved .dsm, the selected items in the assembly list doesn't reflect accurately the assembles previously selected for analysis
 * When there is no single root element we cannot partition the top level modules

 4. Further Information